izcoser/stegpy/README.md

 </p>

 On the left, a house with a steganographically hidden image.
 On the right, the extracted hidden image of a cat.
 It is revealed by removing all but the last significant bit of each color component in the host image.

 ***
+Supported host formats:
+* PNG
+* BMP
+* WAV
+Images in a different format are automatically converted to PNG.
+Different audio formats are not supported at all.
+***

+***
 Dependencies: